If you’re wondering what’s the best green tea for PCOS, how it can help you or how to use it, then you’re in the right place.

 So, what’s the best way to combat inflammation?

 Start by drinking an anti-inflammatory tea like green tea.
-It’s packed with antioxidants, such as flavonoids, that helps us prevent and recover from the damaging effects of inflammation (source).
+It’s a good source of antioxidants, such as flavonoids, that helps us prevent and recover from the damaging effects of inflammation (source).

 If you have PCOS-related weight gain, then a cup of green tea can be a friendly ally.